 Summer Institutes: Teaching the Humanities through Art

-Be inspired this summer at the Smithsonian American Art Museum, as you join colleagues from across the country for an exciting exploration of the connections among American art, social studies, history, and English/language arts.
-Attend one of our week-long institutes in the nation's capital, Washington, D.C.
+Be inspired this summer!
+Attend one of the Smithsonian American Art Museum's week-long institutes in the nation's capital.
+Join educators from across the country for an exciting exploration of the connections among American art, social studies, history, and English/language arts.
 Stay connected with your newfound colleagues and museum staff throughout the year.

 Who should apply?